letsencrypt/cp-cps/CPS.md

 ### 4.4.1 Conduct constituting certificate acceptance

-The following conduct constitutes certificate acceptance:

-* Use of a certificate
-* Failure to object to the Certificate or its contents within 30 days

-By accepting a Certificate, the Applicant or Subscriber warrants that all of the information provided and included in the Certificate, and all representations made by the Applicant, are true and not misleading.
+See ISRG CP Section 4.4.1.

 ### 4.4.2 Publication of the certificate by the CA

 All root and intermediate certificates are made available publicly via the Certificate Repository.

-All end-entity certificates are made available to Subscribers and the general public via the ACME protocol.
+All end-entity certificates are made available to Subscribers via the ACME protocol.

 All end-entity certificates are logged to Certificate Transparency servers.